 In January, each WI member selects their favourite from the shortlist.
 The number of individual votes each resolution gets is recorded and the most popular one or two are then put to WIs for the final vote in April or May.
 This time each member has a straight vote for or against the resolution(s).
 If there is more than one, they can vote for or against one or both.
 It is this vote which decides which resolution(s) will be put to the National Federation’s annual meeting, held in June.

 WIs then have to decide whether to give the delegate who will represent them at the annual meeting discretion, which means she can change her vote based on arguments for or against the resolution(s) put forward at the meeting, enabling her to make a more informed decision.
-This year there were 66,312 individual selections cast by WI members and the most popular resolution, which received 30,240 selections, was A call to increase awareness of the subtle signs of ovarian cancer.
-The NFWI Board of Trustees has decided to put this resolution forward to the Annual Meeting in June 2021.
+In 2021 there were 66,312 individual selections cast by WI members and the most popular resolution, which received 30,240 selections, was A call to increase awareness of the subtle signs of ovarian cancer.
+The NFWI Board of Trustees decided to put this resolution forward to the Annual Meeting in June 2021.
 Further information, including resources, can be found on the NFWI website.

 If more than one resolution is presented to the annual meeting, both can be passed, neither can be passed, or one can be passed.
 Once a resolution has been adopted, WI members have a mandate to campaign on that issue.